 Most problematic, particularly given the use of 'net accounting' to justify achieving 'net zero emissions', is the presumed fungibility of fossil fuel carbon and ecosystem carbon.
 This assumption has mistakenly allowed removals from forest re-growth to offset an equivalent amount of the emissions from fossil fuel use, industrial agriculture and forest harvesting in national GHG inventories.
-Similarly, current carbon accounting practices fail to recognize that carbon lost from primary forests is not offset by planting trees.
-With lower ecosystem integrity in monoculture systems, susceptibility to extreme events, and the risk of carbon loss, is higher.
-Harvesting mature trees with the expectation of re-growth creates a decades-long carbon debt by permanently reducing the carbon stored in the landscape and increasing the stock in the atmosphere.
+Similarly, current carbon accounting practices fail to recognize that carbon lost from primary forests is not offset by planting trees - with lower ecosystem integrity in monoculture systems the risk of carbon loss is higher.
+Harvesting mature trees with the expectation of re-growth creates a carbon debt by permanently reducing the carbon stored in the landscape and increasing the stock in the atmosphere.
 Similarly, the role of wood products for mitigation has been misrepresented, creating the false impression that carbon stored in products has a greater benefit than in forest and other ecosystems.

 These deficiencies would be addressed if governments were to adopt a more comprehensive approach to carbon accounting based on stocks and flows that allows the true change in the carbon stock of the atmosphere to be defined and the mitigation benefits of forests and other ecosystems to be recognized.
-The rules for carbon accounting need to make provision for reporting information about the carbon stocks and flows in all biologic carbon pools, which is related to the condition of the ecosystem and the impacts of human activities on each pool.
-This comprehensive carbon accounting system is incorporated in the UN System of Environmental Economic Accounting Ecosystem Accounting (SEEA_EA).
-The SEEA_EA system provides an important opportunity to bridge the silos of the Rio Conventions (UNFCCC, UNCCD and CBD) and inform the Sustainable Development Goals by revealing synergies among these international commitments and demonstrating the benefits from integrating climate and biodiversity actions.
+The rules for carbon accounting need to make provision for reporting information about the carbon stocks and flows in all pools, which is related to the condition of the ecosystem and the impacts of human activities on each pool.
+Such a comprehensive carbon accounting system is incorporated in the UN System of Environmental Economic Accounting Ecosystem Accounting (SEEA_EA).
+The

+SEEA_EA comprehensive carbon accounting provides an important opportunity to bridge the silos of the Rio Conventions (UNFCCC, UNCCD and CBD) and inform the Sustainable Development Goals by revealing synergies among the objectives of international commitments and demonstrating the benefits from integrating climate and biodiversity actions to better inform and guide decision-making.